South African Journal on Human Rights

 Taylor & Francis offers reduced, very favourable, subscription rates to African institutional subscribers (currently the annual rate for African institutional subscriptions is R1,439.55 for print and online subscriptions; and R1,259.60 for online only subscriptions).
 For more information on the rates and special offers - including the STAR programme, which offers 31 days’ free access to leading Taylor & Francis journals for individual African researchers - visit SAJHR's Taylor & Francis website under the 'News and Offers' tab.
 For South African and African subscriptions, contact email@example.com.

 Past issues of the SAJHR from 1985 - 2015 are available online on the following websites (some of these might require a subscription): Heinonline and Juta Online Publication.
-Past issues of the SAJHR will shortly also be available (at a per article purchase price) on the Taylor & Francis website.
+Past issues of the SAJHR are available (at a per article purchase price) on the Taylor & Francis website.

 The journal is dedicated to the advancement of scholarship on human rights and justice-related law in South Africa.
-While this remains the primary focus of the Journal, the editors accept submissions dealing with the enforcement of human rights in other African countries where direct relevance to South Africa is demonstrated.
+While this remains the primary focus of the Journal, the editors accept submissions dealing with the enforcement of human rights in other countries where direct and substantive relevance to South Africa is demonstrated.
+Contributions from scholars on the African continent and the Global South that comply with this focus are encouraged.

 Thematically, the editors accept submissions that deal with human rights, legal philosophy, law and society, constitutional law, administrative law and public international law.
 Submissions taking an interdisciplinary or empirical approach to these subjects are also considered.